Evansville coach McCarty fired amid misconduct allegations

 McCarty was placed on administrative leave on Dec.
 26 so university officials could investigate allegations of sexual misconduct and violations of the school’s Title IX policy.

-In a statement announcing the decision, which is effective immediately, the school said it had received new reports of misconduct with members of the “campus community” during McCarty’s tenure of less than two seasons.
+In a statement announcing the decision, the school said it had received new reports of misconduct with members of the “campus community” during McCarty’s tenure of less than two seasons.
 It also noted that McCarty had previously participated in a training program about unacceptable behavior.

 “While the investigation of potential Title IX violations will continue under university policies, UE has decided that, based on the facts uncovered thus far, it is necessary to terminate Mr. McCarty’s employment immediately,” the school said.
 “There is no place at UE for any behavior by any university employee or student that jeopardizes the safety and security of others.”